 This is apparently the world’s largest green wall.
 I had no idea when I rode by and snapped a quick photo.

 I cycled south through a scenic area by the name of Dàgǎngshān (大崗山), passing a military base and many old houses in various states of disrepair.
 Around a bend in the road I encountered an unusually large green wall.
-I didn’t think much of it at the time but this is presently the record holder for world’s largest green wall, something I learned when a publisher contacted me to license my photograph.
+I didn’t think much of it at the time but this is presently the record holder for the world’s largest green wall, something I learned when a publisher contacted me to license my photograph.
 Immediately next door is a shiny new ossuary that looks more like a spaceport than a place to store human remains.

 Riding along the edge of Agongdian Reservoir in Yanchao.